 “All that’s left is some technical financial crimes, and all that’s been determined today is that there will be a preliminary hearing,” Arguedas said.
 “We expect to win at the preliminary hearing.”

 Backpage was born in the early 2000s, when Lacey and Larkin were running New Times Media, a burgeoning nationwide chain of alternative weekly newspapers they’d been building since 1970, when they helped to start a small paper on the campus of Arizona State University in Phoenix.
 The online classifieds were an attempt to compete with Craigslist, whose explosive growth as a classified-advertising hub was in the process of turning the newspaper industry on its ear.
-The pair sold the chain of weeklies in 2012 but continued to operate Backpage until 2014, when they sold their interest in the site to Ferrer, who remained as CEO.
+The pair sold the chain of weeklies in 2012 but continued to own Backpage until 2015, when they sold their interest in the site to Ferrer, who remained as CEO.

 Over the past decade, state and federal courts alike have affirmed Section 230’s explicit protections as they apply to Backpage’s now-shuttered “adult” section, in which users paid to advertise body rubs, stripteases, escort services, and other generally legal activities that prosecutors contend were thinly veiled come-ons for acts of prostitution.
 Just as Section 230 shields Twitter from being held responsible in the event that a user posts libelous content and prevents Facebook from being prosecuted if the social network is exploited by a cyberstalker, the law places criminal and civil liability on the shoulders of the malefactor, not the medium.